 The extent to which COVID-19 negatively impacts our business results is highly uncertain and cannot be accurately predicted.
-We believe that COVID-19 outbreak and the measures taken to control it may have a large negative impact on economic activities in China.
-A majority of our business operations and our supply chain are conducted in China, which are expected to be negatively affected by the COVID-19 outbreak.
 The magnitude of this negative effect on the continuity of our business operation and supply chains in China remains uncertain.
 These uncertainties impede our ability to conduct our daily operations and could materially and adversely affect our business, financial condition and results of operations.
-As of March 31, 2020, the Company's manufacturing facilities resumed normal operations.
-The Company did not record any asset impairments, inventory charges or bad debt provision related to COVID-19 during the year ended March 31, 2020.
-However, if the customer demand is persistently weak in coming months or we are instructed to suspend the operations of our plants in PRC, the Company may need to record such charges.
+The Company did not record any asset impairments, inventory charges or bad debt provision related to COVID-19 during the year ended March 31, 2022 (2021: \$nil 0).
+The Company continue to evaluate the nature and extent of the impact of the COVID-19 outbreak on our financial condition, results of operations and cash flows.